Writing your first model

 )

-from the zig rules, and pass it a name and the zig file we just wrote.
-The dependencies in deps
+To produce an executable, we import zig_binary from the zig rules, and pass it a name and the zig file we just wrote.
+The dependency in deps is what's needed for a basic ZML executable and correlate with our import at the top of the Zig file:

 const zml = @import("zml");